gocodevs/GoMasternode/doc/init.md

 4d) CentOS

-Copy blocknoded.init to /etc/init.d/blocknoded.
-Test by running "service blocknoded start".
+Copy gocoind.init to /etc/init.d/gocoind.
+Test by running "service gocoind start".

-Using this script, you can adjust the path and flags to the blocknoded program by setting the BlocknodeD and FLAGS environment variables in the file /etc/sysconfig/blocknoded.
+Using this script, you can adjust the path and flags to the gocoind program by setting the GocoinD and FLAGS environment variables in the file /etc/sysconfig/gocoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------